Clean Oceans International

-Clean Oceans International (COI), originally The Clean Oceans Project, is an ocean-oriented environmental organization that seeks to reduce plastic pollution in the oceans.
+Clean Oceans International, originally The Clean Oceans Project, is an ocean-oriented environmental organization founded in 2009 as an IRS 501c3 public benefit corporation.
+Clean Oceans International seeks to reduce plastic pollution in the oceans through a comprehensive global approach that includes research, technical innovation, public awareness, and efficient plastic waste management.

-COI was founded in 2009 as a public benefit corporation, and is based in Santa Cruz, California on the Santa Cruz Harbor, gateway to the Monterey Bay National Marine Sanctuary.
+COI is based in Santa Cruz, California on the Santa Cruz Harbor, gateway to the Monterey Bay National Marine Sanctuary.